 PROLIST supports the creation of device inquiries for suppliers or offers to be sent to customers based on the NE 100 LOPs.
-If the companies do not (or do not yet) have there own systems or infrastructure to process the NE 100 LOPs, they can use the PROLIST User Package.
-This is a service based on the PROLIST database which allows users to evaluate and store NE 100 LOPs in their own workspace on their servers.
-These specifications can be downloaded in XML, xls and pdf format and used for the respective business processes.
+If the companies do not (or do not yet) have there own systems or infrastructure to process the NE 100 LOPs, they can use the PROLIST User Package based on the PROLIST database which allows users to evaluate and store NE 100 LOPs.

 PROLIST also assists users in processing NE 100 LOPs on their own systems with PRO-SPEC, an offline tool.
-PRO-SPEC is a Windows application running on XP-based systems.
+PRO-SPEC is a Windows application.
 It was developed by PROLIST and implemented by Paradine and supports the NE 100 LOP structure.
 Evaluated NE 100 LOPs can be created, edited, compared and exported in XML and xls format.
-PROLIST members can receive and use PRO-SPEC free of charge.
-For non-PROLIST members it can be purchased through the PROLIST Office (e-mail: prolist@namur.de).
+PRO-SPEC became a key tool for the LOP technology.
+It makes an easy start of the LOP technology for everybody especially when the own company do not have an appropriate infrastructure.
+PROLIST members can get PRO-SPEC by strong reduced prices.
+For non-PROLIST members it can be purchased through the PROLIST Office (e-mail:office@prolist.org).